© 2017 Health Media Lab, Inc.

-Moreover, if any of your subjects are children or minors (and NIH considers any subject less than 21 years old to be a minor), you should certainly obtain IRB approval.
+Moreover, if any of your subjects are children or minors (most countries consider subjects less than 18 years to be minors, and NIH considers any subject less than 21 years to be a minor), you should certainly obtain IRB approval.

 IRB review assures compliance with Federal regulation (45 CFR part 46) essential to conducting human research, and protects both your subjects’ rights and your institution’s ethical and legal responsibilities.
-Moreover, IRB approval enhances funding opportunities by promoting the reputation of your organization’s research quality.
+IRB approval may also enhance funding opportunities by promoting the reputation of your organization’s research quality.
 Compliance with regulatory and ethical responsibilities work together to build a quality research program.
 IRB approval is vital for maintaining effective and efficient human research protection program based on considered ethical and legal decisions.

 Regarding IRB Exemption

 There are exemptions described in the Federal Code 45CFR46.101(b)(2).
 Examples of studies that potentially do not need IRB review include: